 Yes.
 The hut system is built completely off grid and electricity is created by our solar panels.
 There are outlets in each hut and in the kitchen area so you can charge your devices and be ready to go for the next day.
 For eBikes, you will need to use the generator in the bathroom.
 You can charge as many eBikes as needed.

 Yes.
-There is plenty of parking available.
+There is parking available.
 Our huts are a great option for unique lodging in the backcountry close to Bryce Canyon National Park.
+You need to book the semi-private or full private option to use the parking so we can control the number of cars at each hut.
+If you have questions please call our office at 702-596-2953 option 1.

 Our hut locations are set up with 2 separate bunk houses and a common kitchen and bathroom.
 If you would like a private kitchen and bathroom, you should book the entire hut for your stay and then no one else will be staying on the property for the dates you are there.